On the universal calibration of heavy-tailed combination tests: Introduction

-for some positive tail exponent $\beta$ and a slowly varying function $L$.
-A function $L$ is said to be slowly varying (at infinity) if $L(tx)/L(t)\to 1$, as $t\to\infty$, for all $x>0$ \citep[see e.g.][]{resnick:1987}.
-Then, for some positive weights $w_i,\ i=1,\cdots,d$, one can consider the {\em linear} combination test statistic:
+for a \emph{tail exponent} or \emph{tail index} $\beta > 0$ and a slowly varying function $L$.
+The function $L$ is said to be slowly varying (at infinity) if $L(tx)/L(t)\to 1$ as $t\to\infty$ for every $x>0$; see, e.g., \citet[p.~13]{resnick:1987}.
+The transformed random variables are given by

-Observe that now extreme values of the $X_i$'s correspond to small $p$-values $P_i$'s and thus the extremes of the statistic $T_{F,w}$ favor the alternative hypothesis.
-Therefore, the combination test would reject the composite null hypothesis when $T_{F,w} >\tau$, where the threshold $\tau=\tau_\alpha$ is calibrated to a desired level $\alpha \in (0,1)$.
-The combination test is said to be {\em calibrated} if

-while it is said to be {\em honest} if the above probability under the composite null hypothesis is less than or equal to $\alpha$.
-Here $\P_0$ denotes the probability measure under the \emph{global null}, i.e., if $\mathcal{H}_{0,i},i =1,\ldots,d$ represent the $d$ many null hypotheses, under $\P_0$ \emph{all} of them are true.
-Picking $F$ to be the Cauchy distribution leads to the CCT \citep[][]{liu:xie:2020}, while taking $F$ to be the standard $1$-Pareto distribution $F(x) = 1-1/x,\ x\ge 1$ recovers a test equivalent to the harmonic weighted mean of $p$-values \citep[][]{wilson2019harmonic,good1958significance}.
-The Cauchy Combination Test of \cite{liu:xie:2020} is particularly elegant since in the case when the $X_i$'s are independent, the sum-stability property of the Cauchy distribution implies that

-so that $T_{F,w}$ can be calibrated precisely under the null using the standard Cauchy quantile function (see also Example \ref{ex:SaS} below for more details on multivariate stable distributions).
-A number of simulation and theoretical studies have found that this calibration is robust to dependence in the $p$-values and in fact asymptotic calibration holds under certain tail-independence conditions on the $X_i$'s \citep[see e.g. Theorem 1 in][]{liu:xie:2020}.

-\begin{definition}[Asymptotic Calibration and Honesty] For a set of thresholds $\tau = \tau_\alpha$, we shall say that $T_{F,w}$ is {\em asymptotically calibrated} if for the probability under the composite null hypothesis ${\cal H}_0$, we have: